MOSAiCH-ISSP in a nutshell

 • The purpose of the annual call for question contributions is to provide interested researchers with a valuable tool for the collection of representative data for their research projects.
 This data is also freely accessible to the wider scientific public.

-• Overall planning and organisation of the survey;
+• Overall planning and organization of the survey

 Coordination of the International Social Survey Programme (ISSP)